MohammedAl13/Wireshark-Hacking-Lab/README.md

 - Kali Linux VM
 - 2 ftp pre-built VMs

 ***This home lab can be done for free.
-All Necessary files will be linked directly to this project.***
+Unfortunatley, the files needed for this project are too large to link into this project and I have tried other methods of importing the files but methods have unfortunately failed.
+This lab will just be a walkthrough of what I did.***

 Before starting, we must download and set up a virtual box.
 This is very straightforward, so I will not provide a step-by-step guide.
 If you need assistance, simply watch a short tutorial on YouTube on how to do so.
-Just make sure that it is from Oracle and adjust whatever you need to to meet your computer's standards.
+Just ensure it is from Oracle and adjust whatever you need to to meet your computer's standards.

-Once the Virtual Box is set up, we can now download and create our Kali Linux VM.
+Once the Virtual Box is set up, we can download and create our Kali Linux VM.

+Head on over to Virtualbox and at the top, select file, and select import new appliance.
+Select the Kali Linux ova file and adjust the CPU and RAM as per your need.
+I did not adjust the setting and went with 2 cpu's and 2048 MB of RAM.
+Once this is complete, click import.